Germany moves to toughen Huawei oversight: sources

 Germany’s three mobile network operators - Deutsche Telekom, Vodafone and Telefonica Deutschland - are all clients of Huawei and have argued that ripping out and replacing its equipment would be costly.

-Market leader Deutsche Telekom’s 5G network in Germany, built largely with Huawei equipment, already reaches 50% of the population and by the time the IT Security law is likely to take effect, it is expected to largely be complete.
+Market leader Deutsche Telekom’s 5G network, built largely with Huawei equipment, should cover two-thirds of the German population by the end of the year, meaning it will be largely completed by the time IT security law takes effect.

-Huawei has a global market share in network gear of 28%, followed by Nokia of Finland on 15% and Sweden’s Ericsson on 14%, according to consultancy Dell’Oro.

 Additional reporting by Christian Kraemer, Robin Emmott and Toby Sterling; Writing by Douglas Busvine; Editing by Mark Potter and Elaine Hardcastle